 Wine tasting at the Manousakis Winery Vatolakos

-The Manousakis Winery is the culmination of the dream and passion of founder Theodore Manousakis.
-Wine tasting and Jazz evenings in the Summer months
+The Manousakis Winery is the culmination of the dream and passion of founder Theodore Manousakis and hosts wine tasting and jazz evenings in the summer months